 The mission of Quitman School District’s intellectually gifted program is to provide a safe and incomparable learning environment that strives to address the unique needs of students identified as intellectually gifted.
 The purpose of the program is to assist these intellectually gifted students in the development of their talent potential through appropriate educational experience, and to encourage and to respond to the diverse expressions of the gifts and talents of these children without regards to culture, racial and ethnic backgrounds, or socioeconomic group.

 The district’s intellectually gifted program is provided for any eligible student in grades 2-6 based on MDE guidelines.
-In addition, at the high school level, former gifted students are offered opportunities such as AP courses, accelerated courses, dual enrollment through William Carey College as needed.
+In addition, at the high school level, former gifted students are offered opportunities such as AP courses, accelerated courses, dual enrollment through Jones County Community College and William Carey College, online learning classes as needed.